Editorial Policies

 HUMAN STUDIES

-At submission to the Journal, an article reporting on results of medical human studies should be accompanied with a statement confirming that the Ethics Committee has permitted this trial and this trial complies with accepted standards:
+At submission to the Journal, a manuscript reporting the results of medical human studies should be accompanied by a statement that the Ethics Committee has approved the trial and that this trial complies with accepted standards:

-It should be noted, whether the study protocol was approved by the Ethics Committee and the name of the appropriate company, its location, protocol number and date of the committee meeting, as well as the registration study number should be indicated.
+It should be state whether the study protocol has been approved by the Ethics Committee and the name of the appropriate company, its location, the protocol number and date of the committee meeting, as well as the registration study number should be indicated.
 All clinical trials should be registered; researchers should mention the registration study number in all papers related to these trials.

 Corresponding approvals, licenses, and registrations should be obtained prior to the initiation of a trial, and this information should be included in the study report.

-If there are doubts, additional requests for further evidence of the corresponding permission for trials and ethical grounds for trials will be sent to authors.
+If there are doubts, additional requests will be sent to the authors for further evidence of the corresponding permission for trials and the ethical grounds for trials.

 ANIMAL STUDIES

-The editorial board encourages authors to use study methods without involvement of animals.
+The Editorial Board encourages authors to use study methods without involvement of animals.
 If it is impossible, authors should apply methods which reduce the number of animals used in the trial and improve the state of the animals involved.
-While composing reports on animal studies, authors should follow the guidelines for editors and peer reviewers published by the International Council for Laboratory Animal Science.
+While composing reports on animal studies, the authors should follow the guidelines for editors and peer reviewers published by the International Council for Laboratory Animal Science.

 Prior to initiation of the trial, authors should obtain approval of the institutional expert council and the committee for study ethics to use animals in the trial.
 The study protocol should be approved by the Ethics Committee (and the name of the appropriate company, its location, protocol number and date of the committee meeting should be indicated).